ideeaslab/ideeaslab.github.io/positions.md

 ### Doctoral positions in engineering education and data science

-MINIMUM REQUIREMENTS: Under construction
+MINIMUM REQUIREMENTS: Curiosity and willingness to improve!

 OTHER HANDS-ON EXPERIENCE: (i) Data analysis programming environments for reproducible research. (ii) R statistical software experience. (ii) Familiarity with modeling and novel data analysis techniques.

-APPLICATION: To apply, please email your CV, statement of research interests and names of at least three references to Thomas Girke (thomas.girke@ucr.edu).
+APPLICATION: To apply, please email your CV, statement of research interests and names of at least three references to Dr. Katz (akatz4@vt.edu).

 ### Additional information